brianshih1/mini-async-runtime/mdbook/src/async_io/io_uring.md

 # Io_uring

-On this page, I’ll provide a surface-level explanation of how `io_uring` works.
+In this page, I’ll provide a surface-level explanation of how `io_uring` works.
 If you want a more in-depth explanation, check out [this tutorial](https://unixism.net/loti/what_is_io_uring.html) or [this redhat article](https://developers.redhat.com/articles/2023/04/12/why-you-should-use-iouring-network-io#:~:text=io_uring).

 As mentioned, `io_uring` manages file descriptors for the users and lets them know when one or more of them are ready.